 Digital marketing has never been more complicated.
-Between social media (with new platforms being added all the time), content marketing, SEO, referral marketing and every other buzzword under the sun, it’s getting harder and harder to decide where you need to spend your time.
-That’s why I want to share with you 9 reasons that your small business needs Google Ads.
+Between social media (with new platforms being added all the time), content marketing, SEO, affiliate marketing and every other buzzword under the sun, it’s getting harder and harder to decide where you need to spend your time.
+That's why I want to share with you 9 reasons that your small business needs Google Ads.

 The exact marketing strategy that will work well for you depends on your specific business needs, which is why I always start with consultations for potential clients.
 Every business is different – different clients, different strategies, and a different budget.
 However, there is one constant that continues to be a reliable lead generation channel which I recommend to almost all of my clients: Google Ads.

 Essentially the most ancient of the modern digital marketing stack, Google Ads fell out of favor for a few years as other hipper channels like social & content marketing took the world by storm.
 Google Ads always stuck around, however, as the backbone of digital distribution and is now experiencing a renaissance – as the other flavor-of-the-decade channels saturate (and Facebook ads can sometimes be costly, ineffective, or just hard to manage), Google Ads is becoming more important and effective than ever.

 Here are 9 reasons I highly recommend making Google Ads a central part of your business’s digital marketing strategy.